chriserin/seq/docs/arrangement.md

 ```

 The group will play twice for a sequence of "Part 2", "Part 1", "Part 2", "Part
 1".
 The first time "Part 2" plays the Key Cycles start with a value of 1.
 The
 second time "Part 2" plays the Key Cycles start with a value of 2.

 ### Moving Sections

-When there are multiple sections it is possible to move the currently selected
+When there are multiple sections it is possible to move the now selected
 section up or down within the arrangement tree with `J` or `K`.
 When a group
 follows a section that you want to move down then pressing `J` will move the
 section _into_ the group.
 To arrange the section so that the section follows
 the group keep press `J` until the section is below and exists at the same tree
 level.